 - 1. Start a new scratch project.
 Your cat should be on the stage as Sprite1. - 2.
 Rename the sprite as Cat. - 3.
 Click the Costumes tab.
-Scripts Costumes Sounds You will see that there are already two costumes for the cat.
-We'll use them later for animating the cat. - 4.
-Click back on the Scripts tab.
+You will see that there are already two costumes for the cat.
+We'll use them later for animating the cat.

+4. Click back on the Code tab.

-If you've done exercise 1 and 2 you should be familiar with how to find scripting blocks and place them together by now.
+If you've done exercise 1 and 2 you should be familiar with how to find code blocks and place them together by now.